thephpleague/omnipay-sagepay/README.md

 // Result is $request::STATUS_COMPLETED, $request::STATUS_PENDING or $request::STATUS_FAILED
 $request->getTransactionStatus();

 // If you want more detail, look at the raw data.
+An error message may be found in:
+$request->getMessage();

-// Not let Sage Pay know you have got it:
+// Now let Sage Pay know you have got it:
 $response->confirm($nextUrl);
 ~~~